 Alright, let’s dot it!
 We start with the cream cheese filling, which requires only 5 ingredients.
-Cashews are soaked overnight and then blended with water and probiotics.
+Soak the cashews overnight and then blend them with water and probiotics.

 It is naturally fermented with probiotics for 24-48 hours, giving it a fresh and tangy flavor.
-For those of you who have limited time, I’m also giving in the notes another way to make the cashew cream that requires just 5 minutes.
+For those with limited time, I’m also giving in the notes another way to make the cashew cream that requires just 5 minutes.

 Once the cream cheese is tangy, we add salt, lemon juice, and chopped fresh basil.
 You can use dill instead if you happen to have some on hand.

-We first roast slices of bell peppers for 25 minutes, or until charred.
+We first roast slices of bell peppers for 25 minutes or until charred.
 Then remove the skin and discard it.
 The next step is to marinate the slices overnight to give them a salmon flavor.
 For the marinade, I went with a mix of water, wakame seaweed for the “fish” flavor, soy sauce for umami and saltiness, lemon juice, and liquid smoke.
-I recommend marinading at least 6 hours, overnight is even better.
+I recommend marinating at least 6 hours; overnight is even better.

 Finally, spread some cultured cream cheese on a slice of vegan “salmon” and roll it up into a roll.
 Refrigerate and serve cold with a glass of white wine or rosé!